peterdycus/juno-pm2/01-prompting/system-prompt.md

 # Few-shot examples
 - Include issues from email address issues@junopm.com with P0/P1 in the subject line.
-- Provide summary of P0/P1 common themes based on most common to least
+- Provide a summary of P0/P1 common themes from most common to least